Deutsche Boerse CEO to step down amid insider trading probe

 Deutsche Boerse and LSE, which had sought to merge, are now competing for market share in the run-up to Britain’s exit from the European Union.

-Reporting by Tom Sims; Editing by Victoria Bryan
+Reporting by Tom Sims; Editing by Victoria Bryan and Adrian Croft